Car longevity: Predictions from futurists

-For decades, many pundits, bloggers, market analysts, and promoters of products and services with claims to extend the lifetime of an automobile, have pointed to various technological possibilities and to economic trends, which -- if we accept their line of argument -- will lead us either to a world in which cars are "disposable", or else to a world in which cars will last much longer.
+For decades, many pundits, bloggers, market analysts, and promoters of products and services with claims to extend the lifetime of an automobile, have pointed to various technological possibilities and to economic trends, which could either lead to "disposable" cars, or cars that last significantly longer than today.

 For example, in 2023 a futurist predicted that by 2030, "... electric vehicles will do around 500,000 miles (800,000 km) compared to ICE vehicles that get around 140,000 miles (225,000 km) over their lifetime...
 And soon enough you’re gonna see million mile EVs.
 And what that means is that over 10 years you’re going to need just one EV for 10 petrol cars...
 The day that we get level four, autonomous technology ready and approved by regulators, when that converges with on-demand, and electric transportation we will get what we call transportation as a service (TAAS)...
 So for most people who can barely pay their bills, it won’t make any sense to own a car."

 In 2016, a blogger for the "Collision Industry" (a.k.a. autobody repair shops and services) in the US reviewed the then-current status and future prospects of the "disposable car" concept: